akcorp2003/PokemonBattlePredictor/README.md

 4. 6/24/15 Small Progress: Pokemon is now displayed in the ListView.
 Battle logic implementation begins here.

 5. 6/26/15 Small Progress: IO is now implemented.
 This reduces the need to constantly go to the server, which is quite slow.
 Also, this serves as the ability to cache all the data.

+6. 7/4/2015 Lots of Progress: IO is now more or less finished.
+Any additional logic that needs to be added can simply be done in the Dex_reader (has a CSV parser), and Dex_Writer classes.
+Additional change was adding the battle mechanics.
+The basic turn-based mechanics is now implemented, with the exception of status moves but that will be very easy to modify.
+Stat moves now have working effects!
+Most of the prediction engine is functioning now.
+For stat moves, it is only looking at a one stage boost at a time (not going into a deep recursive stage increments).
+Next step is getting status ailments (sleeping, poison, etc.) functioning and its corresponding engine analysis.

 CURRENT ACTIVE BRANCH: BattleLogic